 Firefighter and paramedic Michael Lundeen has spent his career helping people during scary and difficult moments.
 For Michael, one of his most difficult moments was losing his close friend, David Sneed, to cancer.
 Six months after complaining of pain under his arm while playing golf, David passed away from lymphoma at the age of 27.
 “That loss really woke me up.
 He was too young,” Michael says.
 “Somehow, in my mind, I thought this [...]

 Bonnie Allen has a unique perspective on cancer.
-In her role as senior executive administrative assistant at Willamette Valley Cancer Institute, Bonnie supports doctors and staff in treating patients.
-As a mother, daughter, sister and granddaughter, Bonnie’s watched the disease repeatedly touch the lives of the people closest to her.
+In her role as a senior executive administrative assistant at Willamette Valley Cancer Institute, Bonnie supports doctors and staff in treating patients.
+As a mother, daughter, sister, and granddaughter, Bonnie’s watched the disease repeatedly touch the lives of the people closest to her.
 “We have a lot of cancer in our family,” Bonnie says.
 “When it bites you personally, you stand up and pay attention.”
-She doesn’t [...]
+She [...]

 An important part of treating a patient’s cancer is to first find out how far it has spread, or what “stage” it has reached.
 “We want to know: Where is the cancer?
 Has it spread from where it originated in the body?
 And if it has spread, to what degree?” says Willamette Valley Cancer Institute oncologist Dr. Wayne Ormsby.
 Knowing the stage helps doctors plan the appropriate type of treatment, estimate a patient’s prognosis [...]